COMMAND FLIGHT TRAINING

 How does our training schedule work?

-From zero hours through to attaining your CPL, we quote approximately $70,000.
+From zero hours through to attaining your CPL, we quote approximately AU$60,000.
 This includes your Private Licence, aircraft rental to build up the hours required and the practical training to pass the CPL test.
+If you can get a job to build hours like towing gliders or flying skydivers you'll reduce this to just $15,000!

 Once you've got your PPL (or RPL) you go ahead and start renting our planes to build your hours up to the 200 required!
 This is a great opportunity to take your friends and family flying while building valuable experience discovering Australia.
 This is also a great time to study and complete the 7 straightforward exams required for the CPL.